sajari/sdk-php/README.md

 }
 ```

-### Example install on a fresh Ubuntu 16.04
+### Basic install structions for gRPC extension on a fresh install of Ubuntu 16.04

+A more complete guide to installing the PHP extention for gRPC can be found in the [gRPC PHP README](https://github.com/grpc/grpc/tree/master/src/php).

 ```bash
 sudo apt install php-cli php-dev php-pear sudo pecl install grpc
 ```

-Add "extension=grpc.so" to php.ini, then add this sdk to your composer.json
+Now add `extension=grpc.so` to your `php.ini` file.

 ## Getting Started